 MPP Databases.
-MPP databases Greenplum, Netezza, and Teradata distribute pipelined query processing across nodes using a shared-nothing architecture.
-MPP databases utilize local disks on worker nodes for pageoriented record storage and replication for fail-Α single master over. node handles communication with clients and query optimization.
+MPP databases such Greenplum, Netezza, and Teradata distribute pipelined query processing across nodes using a shared-nothing architecture.
+MPP databases utilize local disks on worker nodes for page-oriented record storage and replication for failover.
+A single master node handles communication with clients and query optimization.
 In general these systems are high-performance, but are not designed to scale to large clusters.
-Several approaches pair MPP processing with HDFS storage (e.g., HAWO [13]).
+Several approaches pair MPP processing with HDFS storage (e.g., HAWQ [13]).

 SQL on Big Data Platforms.
 Hive [44] is an SQL engine built on top of Hadoop.
 While inheriting the scalability of its host platform, the per-node performance of Hive is severely restricted by the excessive materialization of MapReduce and lack of support for exploiting data locality.
-Since MapReduce is largely I/Obound, compressed file formats like ORC and Parquet can significantly improve performance [19].
-While these techniques address some of the bottlenecks of MapRe- duce, others, such as limitations of the MapReduce shuffle model, are inherent to the platform itself.
-Tez improves MapReduce by allowing multiple mappers and reducers to be chained together without writing temporary data to HDFS and by reconfiguring dataflows at runtime.
+Since MapReduce is largely I/O-bound, compressed file formats like ORC and Parquet can significantly improve performance [19].
+While these techniques address some of bottlenecks of MapRe- duce, others, such as limitations of the MapReduce shufflemodel, are inherent to itself. platform Tez [39] improves MapReduce by allowing multiple mappers and reducers to be chained together without writing temporary data to HDFS and by reconfiguring dataflows at runtime.
 Impala [25] deploys daemons on HDFS data nodes which access the data stored locally on a node to ensure data locality and eliminate most of the overhead of HDFS.
 Spark SQL [6] is an SQL engine that is part of Spark.
 The system features an extensible optimizer.
-Even though most materialization is eliminated by using Spark, shuffle operations still write data to disk by de- fault.
+Even though most materialization is eliminated by using Spark, operations still write data to disk by default.
 Furthermore, the system has high memory requirements.
-Dremel [32] is designed for aggregation-heavy analytics across large clusters.
-The system performs well aggregation queries with small result of its serving-tree architecture. because HRDBMS applies a generalization of this idea by dynamically organizing nodes in a suitable topology to compute aggregation, sort, and shuffle operations.
+Dremel [32] is designed for aggregation-heavy analytics clusters. across large The performs well for aggregation queries with small result sets because of its serving-tree architecture.
+HRDBMS applies a generalization of this idea by dynamically organizing nodes in a suitable topology compute to aggregation, sort, and shuffle operations.
 Apache Flink [10], [20] is a streaming dataflow engine.
-Operators execute in parallel and slower operators can backpressure upstream operators to prevent unlimited growth of streams.
+Operators execute in and slower operators parallel backpressure upstream operators to prevent unlimited growth of streams.

 SQL on Key-value Stores.
 Recently, several SQL front- ends for NoSQL databases (key-value stores) such as Cassan- dra [26] and ZHT [29], [30] have been introduced.
-NoSQL databases are typically designed for high-throughput CRUD operations and cannot efficiently process batch operations [38] which is required for OLAP workloads.
+NoSQL databases typically designed for highthroughput CRUD operations and cannot efficiently process batch operations [38] which is required for OLAP workloads.
 However, there are key-value stores such as BigTable [12] that are better suited as storage backends for relational engines.
 Spanner [15] is a database based on BigTable with support for strongly consis- tency.
-In Spanner, data is co-located within the key-value store backend based on a hierarchical nesting of tables.
-However, not all workloads can benefit from hierarchical co-location.
+In Spanner, data is colocated within the key-value store backend based on a hierarchical nesting of tables.
+However, not all workloads from hierarchical benefit location.
 NewSQL.
 Another class of systems target scalable processing of OLTP workloads.
-These include Spanner [15], VoltDB [43] (which is a commercialization of the H-store prototype), research FoundationsDB, Amazon Aurora, and many more.
+These include Spanner [15], VoltDB [43] (which is a commercialization of the H-store [23] prototype), FoundationsDB, Amazon Aurora, and many more.
 To scale-out, these systems horizontally partition tables across several nodes.
 Transactions that only access data stored on one node are handled locally while transactions involving multiple nodes use a distributed commit protocol such as 2PC [35] or a consensus protocol like Paxos [27] or Raft [37].
-For example, Spanner [15] applies Paxos to ensure consistency among multiple replicas of a fragment and 2PC to coordinate transactions that access more than one fragment.
-While transaction processing is not our main focus, HRDBMS nonetheless supports serializable transactions relying on a hierarchical version of the 2PC protocol.
-However, the per- formance of our current implementation is relatively poor.
+For example, Spanner [15] applies Paxos to ensure consistency among multiple replicas of a table fragment and 2PC to coordinate transactions that access more than one fragment.
+While transaction processing not our main focus, HRDBMS supports nonetheless serializable transactions relying on a hierarchical version of the 2PC protocol.
+However, formance of our current the perimplementation is relatively poor.